saf-dmitry/taskpaper-mode/README.md

 - `v`: Copy all visible items in region to the kill ring and clipboard (`taskpaper-outline-copy-visible`).

-- `r`: Recreate the agenda buffer (`taskpaper-agenda-redo`).
+- `r`: Recreate the agenda view (`taskpaper-agenda-redo`).
 Useful to reflect changes after modification of original TaskPaper files.

-- `q`: Quit agenda and remove the agenda buffer (`taskpaper-agenda-quit`).
+- `q`: Quit agenda and remove the Agenda mode buffer (`taskpaper-agenda-quit`).

-- `x`: Exit agenda and remove the agenda buffer and all buffers loaded by Emacs for the compilation of the agenda (`taskpaper-agenda-exit`).
+- `x`: Exit agenda and remove the Agenda mode buffer and all buffers loaded by Emacs for the compilation of the agenda view (`taskpaper-agenda-exit`).
 Buffers created by the user to visit TaskPaper files will not be removed.

 ## Miscellaneous